 These are the fines for first offenses.
 All fines automatically double with each violation received.

 Fines not paid will result in a hold being placed on the student’s account.
 Students receiving an excess number of tickets will be referred to the Student Life Office for discipline referral regarding Failure to Comply with Campus Policies.

 Parking and traffic fine appeals must be made and received within ten (10) days of the offense at the Campus Safety and Security Office, located in Berchmans 012.
 The Director of Campus Safety and Security will review all appeals.
 Outstanding fines must be paid prior to registering for the next academic semester.

 Appeal forms may be obtained from the Business Office or the Campus Safety and Security Office.

-Appeal forms may be obtained from the Business Office or Public Safety Office.
+Appeal forms may be obtained from the Business Office or Campus Safety and Security Office.
 Appeals are reviewed and ruled upon by the Parking Appeals Committee.
 The committee’s decision on an appeal is final.
 The committee will meet the first week of each month and will contact students via USM email within three days with the decision on your appeal.
 If approved, the fine will be removed from student accounts.
-Appeals cannot be made to public safety officers.
-Public safety officers also do not void parking tickets.
+Appeals cannot be made to campus safety and security officers.
+Campus safety and security officers do not void parking tickets.